lincolnh0/zli/README.md

 - Clone the repository
 - `cd` and run `go build zli.go`
 - You can then manage the executable yourself, `mv zli /usr/bin/zli` for example

-## Limitations
-- At the moment only boolean parameters can be customised directly on the terminal